sora.observer

 altaz(time, coord)[source]

-Calculates the Altitude and Azimuth at a reference time for a coordinate.
+Calculates altitude and azimuth at a reference time for a coordinate.

 Parameters:

-• time (str, astropy.time.Time) – Reference time to calculate the sidereal time.
+• time (str, astropy.time.Time) – Reference time to calculate altitude and azimuth.
 It can be a string in the ISO format (yyyy-mm-dd hh:mm:ss.s) or an astropy Time object.

-• coord (str, astropy.coordinates.SkyCoord) – Coordinate of the target ICRS.
+• coord (str, astropy.coordinates.SkyCoord) – ICRS coordinate of the target.

 Returns: